haandahl/income-experiences/DesignDocuments/ProjectPlan.md

 #### Project:
 <ul>
 <li>Incorporate feedback from checkpoint 1</li>
+<li>Resolve inconsistencies regarding access at different levels, especially users with no story yet.</li>
 <li>Complete database design</li>
-<li>Update project plan to reflect specific tables and entities that will be needed</li>
+<li>Update project plan and flow to reflect specific tables and entities that will be needed</li>
+<li>Look into validation and graphing technologies and add to technologies list.</li>
 <li>Create the database</li>
 <li>Create the user table</li>
 <li>Create the user entity class and annotate for hibernate</li>